emissary-ingress/emissary/docs/topics/using/timeouts.md

 ## Cluster Idle Timeout: `cluster_idle_timeout_ms`

 `cluster_idle_timeout_ms` controls how long a connection stream will remain open if there are no active requests.
 This timeout operates based on outgoing requests to upstream services.
-By default this is set to 30000ms.
+By default, this is set to 3600000ms (or 1 hour).
 It can be disabled by setting the value to 0.

 ## Connect Timeout: `connect_timeout_ms`